Engineering | Jun 19, 2026

 Those four are the whole job, and they're exactly what Selector Forge does on every pick, using AI.

-From internal tool to extension
+The story: from internal tool to extension

 The engine fixed the agent.
-Our Forward Deployed Engineers, the ones building customer automations every day, saw it working there and asked for it themselves, so we wrapped it in a small extension.
+Our Solution Engineers, the ones building customer automations every day, saw it working there and asked for it themselves, so we wrapped it in a small extension.
 They know what a reliable selector is worth, and it became their first move whenever they work a page directly: debugging a run, scoping a new site, checking a case the agent flagged.
 That's when we decided to ship it.